Avid conform

 Avid conform workflow problems

-- Graphics and images being incorrectly stored
+• Graphics and images stored in incorrect locations

-- Relevant media is offline
+• Relevant media appearing offline

 Working as a freelance Avid editor, I manage post-production conforms that had previously been edited on Avid Media Composer.
-If you would like any help with your Avid conform or editing project, please get in touch.

 Links to helpful post-production articles